-This bill would require new forms for health insurance policies submitted to the department after January 1, 2011, to provide coverage for maternity services, as defined.
-With respect to policy forms on file with the department as of January 1, 2011, the bill would require health insurers to submit to the department, on or before March 1, 2011, revised policy forms that provide coverage for maternity services and would require insurers to include that coverage in the corresponding policies that are issued, amended, or renewed following the department's approval of the revised forms, as specified.
+This bill would require new forms for health insurance policies submitted to the department after January 1, 2012, to provide coverage for maternity services, as defined, except as specified.
+With respect to policy forms on file with the department as of January 1, 2012, the bill would require health insurers to submit to the department, on or before March 1, 2012, revised policy forms that provide coverage for maternity services and would require insurers to include that coverage in the corresponding policies that are issued, amended, or renewed following the department's approval of the revised forms, as specified.